Users

 1. Click Update.
 The dialog will close and the user will be updated.

-Assigning Individual Permissions to Users
+Assigning Permissions to Users

 While roles are the recommended way to manage permissions, there may be cases where you need to grant specific permissions to individual users without creating a new role.